cmsc426/cmsc426.github.io/colorseg.md

   <img src="/assets/colorseg/colorthresholderapp.png">
   <div class="figcaption">Color Thresholder app in MATLAB with a sample input image from a nao's camera.</div>
 </div>

+\[1\] This is like saying "if a pixel is classified as orange it cannot be classified as red" though in reality a red pixel could have some amount of orange and vice-versa.
+This comes from that fact that the camera sensor percieves a 3-dimensional projection of the $$\infty$$-dimensional hilbert space projection of the light spectrum.

 <a name='gaussian'></a>
 ### Color Classification using a Single Gaussian